naver-ai/c3-gan/README.md

 #### ※ Trained models
 For loading parameters of the trained models, please adjust the value of cfg.NUM_GT_CLASSES & cfg.OVER following the table below and set cfg.MODEL_PATH to wherever you saved the file.

 ><sup>*Depending on the initial weights, there are variations in terms of clustering quality and sampling quality in the trained models.
-Since we chose to share ones that have better sampling quality, the scores may not align with the numbers in the paper.*</sup>
+Since we chose to share ones that have better sampling quality, the scores may not align with the numbers in the paper. (diff ~ 1 point)*</sup>

 | Dataset   |  cfg.NUM_GT_CLASSES  | cfg.OVER  | parameters |
 |:-------:|:--------:|:--------:|:--------:|